LamAnnieV/D1_Manual_Elastic_Beanstalk_Flask_App_Deployment/README.md

 ## Step #2 Upload Repository to GitHub

-Upload the repository to GitHub and generate a GitHub token
+Upload the repository to GitHub and generate a [GitHub token](https://github.com/LamAnnieV/GitHub/blob/main/Generate_GitHub_Token.md)

 ## Step #3 and Step #4:  Use Jenkins to Auto Build and Auto Test Application

-Log into Jenkins create a build Annie_L for the application from GitHub Repository https://github.com/LamAnnieV/Deployment_01.git and run the build
+Log into Jenkins create a build for the application from GitHub Repository https://github.com/LamAnnieV/Deployment_01.git and run the build

 ### Results